stolostron/acm-qe-assistant/runbooks/component-keywords.md

   6. Unable to connect to database
   7. not same with the db data
   8. did not find
-  9. Expect <bool>: false to be true
-  10. invalid value
+  9. invalid value
-  11. failed to get
+  10. failed to get
-  12. not ready/health/active/same/scheduled
+  11. not ready/health/active/same/scheduled
+  12. status is Pending due to
+  13. status is Failed due to

 ### Automation Bug

   1. Test Panicked
-  2. Expect <bool>: false to be true
+  2. Expected.*to be true

 ### System Issue